arshithsuresh/flutter-assignment/README.md

 `flutter run`

 ## Assignment
-Fork and Clone this repository to you system.
+Fork and Clone this repository to your system.
 Try to modify the UI of the app in your way, add more fields to the task, like a subtitle etc.
 You can find some reference to code in the repo mentioned below.
 `https://github.com/arshithsuresh/flutter-todo-app/tree/finishedAppAPI`